dziaineka/post-install-script/README.md

 - add packages you want to install to `install-list.txt`
 - add packages you want to remove to `remove-list.txt`
-- add flatpaks you want to install to `flatpak-list.txt`.
+- add flatpaks you want to install to `flatpak-list.txt`

 ## Quick Start